Kelsang Wangmo: First Geshema

 Kelsang Wangmo made history by being the first women to graduate from a Geshe exam in 2011, and therefore achieve the Geshe(ma) title.

 Up until 2011 it was not possible for women to participate in Geshe exams as these were held in monasteries, therefore, women could not acquire the title of Geshe(ma).
 However, movement is brought within this tradition, regarding gender relations.
 In April 2011, history was written as the permission by the Dalai Lama and the Ministry for Religion and Culture was granted to receive the Geshe degree.
 Up until 2016 she was the only female to have completed the exam.
-Now, there have been more than hundred Geshema's who have completed the exam.
+Now, there have been more than a hundred Geshemas who have completed the exam.

-Gender inequality

-In the Buddhist world, specifically, the Tibetan Buddhist space, there is a male orientation, which is embodied into everyday practice and institutionalized within organization.
-More specifically, there is educational inequality with regard to gender differences, within this world.
-In the monastic world, women have been inferior to men since the time of the Buddha Siddhartha Gautama.
-According to the traditional hierarchy, women are subordinate to men.
-Some senior Buddhists believe that if this value of seniority and gender subordination needs to be followed for the community to be harmonious.
-Leveling gender equality is regarded by these devout believers as a threat to the harmony and lineage of the tradition.
-Therefore, the actions of nuns are controlled, and their independence is confined, which has a solid impact on the educational opportunities that nuns have within this tradition.
-This can be seen for example in the eight behavioral rules, the Eight Garundhammas (lci-ba'i chos), for monastic etiquette and only apply to females, not to monks.
-These rules also state how nuns need to be supervised by monks, and can only seek higher education from bhikshus.